Epsilon User's Manual and Reference >

 This command displays a dialog listing all defined color schemes and

 color classes, and the colors Epsilon should use for each combination.

-In the Win32 GUI and X11 environments, this command displays a dialog;
+In the Windows GUI environments, this command displays a dialog; use

-In the Win32 console and Unix terminal environments, this command
+In the Windows console and Unix terminal environments, this command

 displays a map of possible screen color combinations, instead of a

 normal dialog.
 You may select a color for each element on the screen,

 called a color class.
 The N and P keys change from one color class to